-- 1. Tell me about your child's response to being read a story. - Tell me about your child's vocabulary and sentence structure (speak in complete sentences, avoid baby talk, and name common objects).
+6. Tell me about sitting activities your child does (coloring, pasting, cutting). ear Old Kindergarten Readiness Skills Tell me about your child's response to being read a story.
+2. Tell me about your child's vocabulary and sentence structure (speak in complete sentences, avoid baby talk, and name common objects).
 3. Tell me about your child's independent skills.

-- 4. Tell me about your child's gross motor skills (hop on one foot, skip, throw and catch a small ball). - 5.
-Can your child listen to a rhyme and hear similarities and differences? - 6.
-Tell me about your child's use of tools related to school (crayons, paints, clay, pencil, and blocks). - 7.
-Tell me about your child's drawing/writing skills - 8.
-Tell me the personal information you child knows (full name and home address). - 9.
-Tell me how your child interacts with other children while not under adult supervision.
+4. Tell me about your child's gross motor skills (hop on one foot, skip, throw and catch a small ball).
+5. Can your child listen to a rhyme and hear similarities and differences?
+6. Tell me about your child's use of tools related to school (crayons, paints, clay, pencil, and blocks).
+7. Tell me about your child's drawing/writing skills 8.
+Tell me the personal information you child knows (full name and home address).
+9. Tell me how your child interacts with other children while not under adult supervision.
 10. Tell me about your child's understanding of numberness.

-Family Support1.
-Describe what you as a parent have done to get your child ready for school:

-2. What books have you read to your child in the last month?
+1. Describe what you as a parent have done to get your child ready for school: 2.
+What books have you read to your child in the last month?
 3. Describe how you discipline your child: 4.
 What type of family educational activities have you and your child engaged in?
-(Visits to library, Educational - Thousand Elands, museum, vacations to historic/educational places, engaging in educational activities - be something, hobbies, etc.): 5.
-Tell me about any workshop, lecture, or presentation on child development, preparing for school, etc. that you have attended. u may
+(Visits to library, Educational place - Thousand Elands, museum, vacations to historic/educational places, engaging in educational activities - buildir something, hobbies, etc.): 5.
+Tell me about any workshop, lecture, or presentation on child development, preparing for school, etc. that you man have attended.